-The Dean's List is an academic honor conferred only on the students who have accomplished an extraordinary level of academic achievement each semester.
-Students meeting the following requirements qualify for the Dean's List:
+The Dean's List is an academic honor awarded to students who have accomplished an extraordinary level of academic achievement through MAC coursework.
+The Dean's List is noted on the transcript at the end of each semester for which a student qualifies and is based on the semester cumulative institutional statistics (transfer work is not included).
+Students meeting the following semester requirements may qualify for the Dean's List:

-- · Academic course load of 12 semester hours or more for credit. - Grade point average of 3.25 or higher. - No grade below a "C" received during the semester. - No "I" (incomplete) grades received during the semester.
+- Academic course load of 12 semester hours or more for credit. - 2.
+GPA of 3.25 or higher. - 3.
+No grade below a "C" earned during the semester. - 4.
+No "I" (incomplete) grades received during the semester.